What to Do if You Can’t Afford Your Car Payment

 If you need more than just short-term relief and refinancing isn't an option, it might be worth it to get rid of the car.
 You could either trade it in to a dealership or sell it to a private party and buy a used vehicle.
 Note that trade-ins tend to be more convenient, but you'll typically get more value with a private-party transaction.

 If you replace your current car with an older one, that can also help you secure cheaper insurance.
-That said, if you owe more than the car is worth, this option might not work as well.
+That said, if you're underwater on your car loan, this option might not work as well.

 5. Ask Friends or Family for a Loan